Asian American businesses are defending themselves against rise in anti-Asian violence

 At Nguyen’s two-year-old ramen restaurant, graffiti scrawled on a patio table admonished him to “Go back 2 China.”
 He is of Vietnamese and French descent.

-The racist abuse began after he criticized Texas Gov. Greg Abbott’s decision in early March to rescind a statewide mask mandate that was in place to stop the spread of the coronavirus.
+The racist abuse began after he criticized the decision in early March by Texas Gov. Greg Abbott (R) to rescind a statewide mask mandate that was in place to stop the spread of the coronavirus.

 With the perpetrators still at large, Nguyen, who is undergoing cancer treatment, said he has never feared more for his life.
 The threats come daily now, making him so “paranoid” that he does not allow people to get within 10 feet.